By Dingo Games

-Report updated Apr 10, 2026
+Report updated Apr 16, 2026

 Tasty Planet: Back for Seconds

-Casual gamers who enjoy arcade-style growth mechanics and lighthearted, time-travel-themed puzzle games.
+For casual gamers who enjoy arcade-style growth mechanics and lighthearted, time-travel-themed puzzle games.

 Tasty Planet: Back for Seconds is an established games app that is a paid app.
 With a 4.4/5 rating from 84 reviews, it shows polarized user reception.

-What Is Tasty Planet: Back for Seconds?
+What is Tasty Planet: Back for Seconds?

-Nemesis
+Active Nemesis

 Donut County

-Rivals
+Other Rivals

 What makes this app unique?